MARKET TO RENTER’S PAIN POINTS

 Q: First off, can you tell me about the general areas you were looking in?
 What were some of the issues you faced in that particular rental market? (i.e. competitive, expensive, etc.)

 Mare: I was looking in a specific part of Washington, south of Seattle.
 I wanted to be close enough to Seattle for a convenient drive into the city, but also a little closer to Portland to make my drive there easier.
 It was a bit tough because Tacoma south of Seattle isn’t a very safe or desirable area.
 Any further south than Tacoma would have been too far from Seattle.
 So I was confined to a very small chunk of area south of Tacoma but north of Olympia, which landed me in a small city called Dupont.
 Dupont is one of the safest cities in Washington and in a great location — close to the water, freeway, convenient to the next biggest city over (Lacey).
 Dupont is REALLY expensive for this area since it’s so desirable, but I knew I wanted to live there.
-There are probably about 3 or 4 apartment communities in this little town but the other communities were too cramped, had less amenities, and all around weren’t somewhere I wanted to live if I was going to be spending this much money.
+There are probably about 3 or 4 apartment communities in this little town but the other communities were too cramped, had fewer amenities, and all around weren’t somewhere I wanted to live if I was going to be spending this much money.
 The apartment I ended up picking was actually the most expensive out of all of the ones I looked at in this area but it’s the least “apartmenty” feeling.
 The apartments are actually in buildings of about 4 units each and they all have their own personal enclosed garages, giving you more of a condo feel.

 Christian: I specifically wanted to live within walking distance of the office (DTLA).
 The local area has a mix of new construction, classic gems, and total dumps.
-Unfortunately the marketing efforts of each property worked very hard to hide their dump status.
+Unfortunately, the marketing efforts of each property worked very hard to hide their dump status.
 Another interesting twist was that the price wasn’t much of an indicator.
 The whole area is expensive and the dumps and gems were priced similarly.

 Q: What was one thing you absolutely had to have in your next apartment, and what was a ‘deal breaker’ for you? (amenities, location, etc)